 Add-ins for this vegan hot chocolate

-This hot chocolate is delicious as is, even without the cinnamon.
+This hot chocolate is delicious as is, with no additional flavoring.

 For a hot chocolate during the Christmas season, you may also want to add a peppermint flavour.
 This can be achieved with a couple of drops of peppermint extract, or you could even add a candy cane to your hot chocolate to make it more festive.